filecoin-project/filecoin-docs/content/en/about-filecoin/writing-guide.md

 ---
-title: Documentation structure and tone
+title: "Writing guide"
-description: Learn the specifics of how to write documentation for the Filecoin project.
+description: "Learn the specifics of how to write documentation for the Filecoin project."
 menu:
     about:
         parent: "about-filecoin-contribute"